+The Cross Section Evaluation Working Group is preparing a new ENDF/B release, ENDF/B-VIII.1.
+While ENDF/B-VIII.1 is a "minor release" in that it will not include changes to the Nuclear Data Standards, it is a significant improvement over previous library releases.
 With each release, CSEWG has released a new revision of the ENDF-6 formats manual.
-Although ENDF/B-VIII.0 uses the same ENDF-6 format as the previous three major library releases (ENDF/B-VII.1, ENDF/B-VII.0 and ENDF/B-VI), there have been many corrections and clarifications to the manual as well as a few minor additions to the ENDF-6 format.
+Although ENDF/B-VIII.1 uses the same ENDF-6 format as the previous four library releases (ENDF/B-VIII.0, ENDF/B-VII.1, ENDF/B-VII.0 and ENDF/B-VI), there have been many corrections and clarifications to the manual as well as a few minor additions to the ENDF-6 format.
 These additions include: